Riva CRM Integration - Documentation and Knowledge Base

 Using your availability links

-Manually copy and paste: On the Riva Bookings Home page, click on "Copy link" button on any of the cards you wish to use.
-Navigate to your communication platform like email or messaging platform and paste it in.
-Send to your recipient.
+1. Manually copy and paste: On the Riva Bookings Home page, click on the "Copy link" button on any of the cards you wish to use.
+Navigate to your communication platform like email or messaging platform and paste it and send it to your recipient.

 Signature Link

-Signature link is a type of availability link intended to be inserted into your email signature or on your website to make your availability always accessible to customers.
-As this link cannot be deleted, you don’t have to worry about the link being broken when customers try to use it.
 When you log in to your account for the very first time, signature link details are already filled out with basic information so that you can get started right away.
 Of course, you have the option to edit the link to suit your needs.
-The experience of a signature link is exactly same as an availability link except that as signature link is meant for you specifically, you cannot delegate or add other additional internal attendees.
+The experience of a signature link is exactly the same as an availability link except that as the signature link is meant for you specifically, you cannot delegate or add other additional internal attendees.

 Single Use Links

-For more one-time meetings that you do not want to store as an availability like, or for meetings that you don't want to expose your whole calendar for, we have a new type of link called a "Single Use Link".
-Let's walk through the experience of creating one.
+For one-time meetings that you do not want to store as an availability link, or for meetings that you don't want to expose your whole calendar for, we have a new type of link called a "Single Use Link".

 Step 1: Enter Details

-Everything is same as the details you enter in for an availability link, the only difference is that you can only select 1 duration.
+Everything is the same as the details you enter for an availability link.
+The key difference is that you can only select 1 duration.

 Step 2: Add Attendees